wasp-lang/wasp/web/docs/tutorial/06-actions.md

 ## A Second Action

-Our Todo app isn't finished if you can't mark a task as done!
+Our Todo app isn't finished if you can't mark a task as done.

 We'll create a new Action to update a task's status and call it from React whenever a task's checkbox is toggled.

 Since we've already created one task together, try to create this one yourself.
-It should be an Action named `updateTask` receives the task's `id` and its `isDone` status.
+It should be an Action named `updateTask` that receives the task's `id` and its `isDone` status.
 You can see our implementation below.

 <Collapse title="Solution">